soham1/fcc-metadata_service/README.md

 ###User selects a file they want to measure.
 <img src="/images/Metadata2.PNG">

-###A dialog boc appears with the size of the file in MB.
+###A dialog box appears with the size of the file in MB.
 <img src="/images/Metadata3.PNG">

 ##Demo